kiith-sa/upjs-gamedev/topics/making-graphics/slides/source/index.rst

 - Don't model what you don't see in game
 - Rarely seen/distant/uninteresting parts need less detail

-  - Bottom of a vehicle
-  - Unreachable areas
+  - Unreachable areas (e.g bottom of a vehicle)
   - Body vs face on a character

   This also applies to texturing